This is similar to the previous notes that I created, it is an accumulation of my own notes regarding advertising; part 2. In no particular order.

 –

 The first killer of an ad is mundaneness.
 A mundane ad cannot pull.
 It has no spirit, it arouses no desire or curiosity.
 It is like stale water, nobody swims in it and it catches mold.
 The second killer is smartness.
 Smartness in ad writing may get the customer to nod in approval, but with no intent to purchase.
-Both have failed to perform their duties.
+Both have failed to perform their purpose.

 –